jason-napolitano/ContainerFactory/README.md

 # ContainerFactory
-> Managing dependencies in PHP applications should be easy.
-Likewise, the IOC container should
-> be easy to use, and robust.
-It shouldn't take programmatic arm twisting to mount, and access
-> dependencies within an application.
->
-> With that said, I've created a PSR-11 compatible dependency container in hopes of building a
+> I've created a simple PSR-11 compatible dependency container in hopes of building a
-> portable option with a simple, intuitive, and - most of all - practical, accessible API.
-The
+> portable option with a simple, intuitive, and - most of all - practical, accessible
-> goal of this container is to give developers easy access to all their dependencies in their
-> applications, without the headaches.
+> API.

 [Read the wiki for a brief introduction to this library, and a tutorial on how to use it.](https://github.com/jason-napolitano/PSR11-Container/wiki)